 Nestled on the banks of the scenic Athabasca River, enjoy the Magnificent River Rats Festival.
 Bring the whole family and enjoy the many activities that are part of this activity-filled event.
-The fun starts on June 30 and continues until the sun goes down on July 1.
+The fun starts on July 1 and continues until the sun goes down on July 2.

 When you start feeling a little thirsty or hungry, head over to the food concessions run by the Athabasca Marketplace.
 The Athabasca Royal Canadian Legion #103 is hosting the beer gardens with food on the festival grounds.

 Once the Canada Day celebrations are over, extend your holiday to take in the beautiful hiking trails in the area, fishing in the glacier-fed river or playing a round of golf at the Athabasca Golf and Country Club, also known for its great food.